DS200TCCAG2B - Common Analog I/O Board

 • Monitoring shaft voltage and current

-WOC has the largest stock of GE Speedtronic Mark V OEM Replacement Parts.
-We can also repair your faulty boards.
-WORLD OF CONTROLS can also supply unused and rebuilt backed up with a warranty.
+WOC has the largest stock of OEM Replacement Parts for GE Speedtronic Control Systems.
+We can also repair your faulty boards and supply unused and rebuilt boards backed up with a warranty.
 Our team of experts is available round the clock to support your OEM needs.
 Our team of experts at WOC is happy to assist you with any of your automation requirements.
-For pricing and availability on any parts and repairs, kindly get in touch with our team by phone or email.
+For pricing and availability on parts and repairs, kindly contact our team by phone or email.

 WORLD OF CONTROLS warrants that from the date of delivery for a period of 36 months all UNUSED / REBUILT goods shall conform in all material respects with their description and any applicable specification.